merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/60_Data_Export.md

 	    --file-path /var/export/Innoexts/ProductBaseCurrency/ \
 	    --file-filename product-base-currency.csv

-Note, The script path is related to the document root in the sample but can be replaced with the absolute path (to run via cron service for example), file-path directory is always related to the document root.
+Note, The script path is related to the document root in the sample, but can be replaced with the absolute path (to run via cron service for example), file-path directory is always related to the document root.

-Run the next command to get arguments description
+Run the next command to get the arguments description

 	php shell/Innoexts/ProductBaseCurrency/Catalog/Product/BaseCurrency/Export.php --help